 - You are a parent who lives or previously lived with your child

-The OSTC benefit is very similar to the federal GST/HST benefit and requires no application.
+The OSTC benefit is similar to the federal GST/HST benefit and requires no application.
 You are only required to file your income tax return to determine your eligibility, and you will receive a notice from the CRA if you are eligible.

-1. Alberta Child and Family Benefit (ACFB)
+4. Alberta Child and Family Benefit (ACFB) Eligibility

 The ACFB is a benefit paid to Alberta families that has children under the age of 18 years to supplement the cost of raising their children.